lzhang6/climber/README.md

 The code has been writen in Scala and compiled in `SBT`.\
 Please update `scalaVersion` and `libraryDependencies` about `spark package` in build.sbt file of source code before compiling it.\
 Make sure the compatibility with `spark packages`.\
-Since I use Jetbrain IDEA to compile code, please refer to following linke to learn how to compile sbt project using IDEA.\
+Since we used Jetbrain IDEA to compile code, please refer to following linke to learn how to compile sbt project using IDEA.\
 https://www.scala-sbt.org/1.x/docs/Running.html\
 https://www.jetbrains.com/help/idea/sbt-support.html#sbt_task

-### Configure
+### Configuration

 The configure file is `./etc/config.conf`.\
 The log is under `./etc/log/`, and log name can be set by `logFileName`.\
-Key parameters:\
+Key parameters in the configuration files:\

 **Index:**
 * mode: paratition or group;
 * ts_length: data series dimension;